Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Depending on hardware and software tech stack, we find non-trivial performance differentials, with speedups of more than an order of magnitude to significant slow-downs.

 Before going into details, a note is in order.
-What we report on is a work in progress, in a rapidly evolving field.
+What we report on is a work in progress and happening within the context of a rapidly evolving field.
 While we expect specific details to age poorly, the main conclusions are that (i) using just-in-time compilation in conjunction with Array API compatible backends is a viable alternative to tried-and-tested ahead-of-time compiled C extensions, and